Safest Teeth Whiteners

 A standard denture and overdenture are two very different types of prosthetics.
 The single common denominator between them is that they replace missing teeth.

 Standard dentures are removable, affordable, and quick solutions to replace missing teeth.
 The acrylic denture helps restore function and aesthetics and is used when people want to eat more comfortably.
 A complete denture will fit over the bony ridge but may become loose over time because of bone deterioration.

-Over time, a lower jaw with no teeth experiences bone resorption.
+In particular, over time, a lower jaw with no teeth experiences bone resorption.
 This causes a denture wearer to experience a loose denture that needs frequent relines and repairs.
 When mandibular implants are placed, it causes the denture to remain stable and improve patient satisfaction.

 Overdentures are typically permanent and cannot dislodge easily.
 They are stable and give much greater confidence and comfort than a standard denture.
-Overdentures are very costly and an excellent, lifelong investment into your oral and overall health.
+Overdentures are very costly but an excellent, lifelong investment into your oral and overall health.

 The most common benefits include:

 The main downside of an overdenture is the high cost, and you need a sufficient amount of bone for implant success.